pexus/PerfLog/README.md

 Property Files
 --------------

-PerfLog properties are defined in
+Default PerfLog properties are defined in

 	perfLogDefault.properties
 	and
 	runtimeEnvDefault.properties.

-Applications including PerfLog.jar can include a customized version of property file
+Applications including PerfLog.jar can override any of the properties from the default by including the following property files in their source folder or in application classpath.

 	perfLog.properties
 	and
 	runtimeEnv.properties

-to override properties defined in the perfLogDefault.properties and runtimeEnvDefault.properties file.
 Properties can also be overridden using TunablePropertiesImplementation at runtime that enables dynamic lookup of properties.
 This is extremely useful when you may have to tune to certain log thresholds or enable or disable properties based on your environment at runtime without re-deploying your application.
 Tunable properties can be defined either using IBM WebSphere Name Space Binding or via URL resource.
 Dynamic properties are picked up at regular intervals.
 The refresh interval is defined in perfLogDefault.properties or perfLog.properties.

 PerfLogAppLogger properties are defined in